smartive/zitadel-rust/crates/zitadel/README.md

 for inclusion in the package by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
 </sup>

+#### Thanks and Acknowledgements

+This project is supported by [Christoph Bühler from smartive.ch](https://smartive.ch) and the crates owns him 99% of the hard work.
+Thanks also to all notable contributors and the ZITADEL team for their support and feedback.